Erectile Dysfunction Treatment in Calgary: Virtual ED Care

 Cardiovascular Screening: Why ED Matters Beyond the Bedroom

 ED is often the first warning sign of cardiovascular disease, sometimes preceding a heart attack by 3-5 years.
-Before prescribing any PDE5 inhibitor, our physicians complete a focused cardiovascular review tailored for each Calgary patient.
+Before prescribing any PDE5 inhibitor, our doctors complete a focused cardiovascular review tailored for each Calgary patient.
 Men with red flags may be referred to a Calgary cardiologist or to Foothills Medical Centre, Peter Lougheed Centre, Rockyview General Hospital, or South Health Campus for further evaluation.

 - Lipid panel and HbA1c if available -- Cardiovascular and diabetic risk stratification.